DoosanD/My-Projects/README.md

-# it-prekvalifikacija
+# Projects

 #

 #

-# Beleške sa prekvalifikacije za IT sektor 2022 godine.
+# Notes and projects from IT Academy

 #

 #